merenlab/anvio.org/tutorials/interactive-interface/index.md

 - **Items** are gene clusters.
 - **Layers** are genomes.
 - The **inner dendrogram** organizes the gene clusters based on their distribution across genomes: gene clusters present in the same genomes will come together on the display.
-- Additional data for the **items** and **layers** are also present and describe properties of the gene clusters like the average amino-acid identity (AAI), or information about the genomes like the average nucleotide identity (ANI).
+- Additional data for the **items** and **layers** are also present and describe properties of the gene clusters like the average amino-acid identity (AAI), or information about the genomes like the total number of gene clusters.

 ### Cosmetics: change the radius, remove and add layers

 As you can see, the display is crowded with information.
-The first thing you might notice is that we cannot even read the name of most of the layers.
+The first thing you might notice is that we cannot even read the names of most of the layers.
 To solve this, we can increase the **Radius** of the inner dendrogram in the **Options** tab.
 Here I changed the **Radius** to a value of 3500 (don't forget to click **Draw** to refresh the display after changing the value):

 {% include IMAGE path="/images/interactive-interface/exercise2_02.png" width=80 %}